-Prerequisite: ECD 102 or instructor approval.
+Prerequisite: ECD 101, ECD 102

-ECD 205 Socialization and Group Care of Infants and Toddlers Lec.
-2.5 Lab.
-1.5 Cr.
-3
+ECD 205 Socialization and

+Group Care of Infants and Toddlers

 This course is the study of the socialization and group care of infants and toddler.
 Emphasis is on guidance and management, understanding behavior, temperament, the importance of routines, primary care and continuity of care, and examining the elements of quality environments.